lucienwang1009/lifted_sampling_fo2/README.md

-# Exact Sampler for Universally Quantified FO2 (UFO2) and Extensions
+# Exact Sampler for FO2 sentence and SC2

-Exact sampler for FO2 with cardinality constraints.
-This tool is for sampling instances or combinatorical structures from FO2 theory with cardinality constraints.
+This tool is for sampling instances or combinatorical structures from FO2 and SC2 theory.

 ## Input format